Joey451-OG/ObsidianNotes/Notes/Fall 24/Java 3/Java 3.md

 - Transform **key** into an integer value
 - Store the **value** in a **Hash Table**

-The underlying Hast storage container is an array.
+The underlying Hash storage container is an array.
 We apply a hashing function to our key value pairs and only store the value.
 The result is $O(1)$ if the ***function is a Perfect Hashing Function***.

 How large should a hash map be?
 If the data set is know AND PERFECT $\rightarrow$ the size is the size of the dataset